HOME > Faculty > SAITO Shingo

 Visiting researcher, RIKEN (Saitama, Japan), 2005-2008

-Associate Professor, Graduate School of Science and Engineering, Saitama University (Saitama, Japan), 2007-present
+Associate Professor, Graduate School of Science and Engineering, Saitama University (Saitama, Japan), 2007-2017

 Visiting researcher, Wake Forest University, (NC, USA), 2010-2011